ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 ## Migrating from the ProfitBricks provider

-### Provider Name
+### Provider Name in HCL files

 The provider name changed from `profitbricks` to `ionoscloud`.
-This reflects in the following change in your terraform file:
+This reflects in the following change in your terraform hcl files:
 `provider "profitbricks"` becomes `provider "ionoscloud"`

-### Resources and Datasources
+### Resources and Datasources in HCL files

 The migration affects resource names and datasource names.
 Every resource and datasource changed its prefix from `profitbricks_` to `ionoscloud_`.

-In order to accommodate that, the terraform state must be updated.
+In order to accommodate that, the terraform hcl files must be updated.

-The local state, in json format, can be updated with a simple find and replace procedure.
+This can be done with a simple find and replace procedure.
 For example, on Linux, sed can be used:
 ```
 $ sed -i 's/profitbricks_/ionoscloud_/g' ./main.tf